 Prospective Graduate Students

 Note that the application process to Stanford University is done through academic departments, not through individual researchers.
 Please visit a departmental admission site for specific information regarding admissions.
-Many of our students are in Electrical Engineering or Bioengineering, though students in any department are allowed to work in any lab at Stanford.
+Students in any department are allowed to work in any lab at Stanford.
+We currently have students in Electrical Engineering or Bioengineering.

 Learn About This Group: Read the different pages on this site, consider a research rotation if you are a student at Stanford and please contact people in our group with specific questions.